bethanyalicehall/memory-final/README.md

 #### Colour

 ![Colour palette showing the following colours #FBFCF0 #C9E4CA #459088 #568C72 #0A3621](readme-img/palette.png)
-- #FFFFFF - the background colour for individual sections of the website and for some sections of text
+- #FBFCF0 - the background colour for the front of the game cards and the text within the fact cards
-- #F5F5F5 - the overall background colour
+- #C9E4CA - the game board background colour and colour of some buttons
-- #187795 - the form background colour
+- #459088 - the background colour of the backs of the playing cards, some of the fact cards and also the colour of the hover over the links
-- #3A716D - the background of the testimonial cards and the background colour for buttons when hovered
+- #568C72 - the background of some buttons and some of the fact cards
-- #0D0C1D - the text colour for most of the text throughout the website
+- #0A3621 - the text colour for most of the text throughout the website

 I chose these colours as the green and blue colours reminded me of nature and I thought that linked quite well to the main focus which is animals.
 I didn't want anything too over the top so kept it quite muted, and then the emojis within the game brought more of a splash of colour.